Why Choose the MMJC Program?

 A one-year master’s degree

-You will have two terms on Western's beautiful campus in the Fall and Winter terms, and in the summer, you can decide where you'd like to pursue your internship.
-All the coursework of the final term can be done virtually.
+You’ll spend two terms—fall and winter-- on Western's beautiful campus.
+In the final summer term, you can decide where you'd like to pursue your internship.
+All summer coursework can be done virtually.